flutnet/flutnet-xamarin-libs/README.md

 This repository provides all the code to build your own nuget packages [Flutnet.iOS](https://www.nuget.org/packages/Flutnet.iOS/) and [Flutnet.Android](https://www.nuget.org/packages/Flutnet.Android/).

-This packages contains both the [FlutnetRuntime](https://www.flutnet.com/Documentation/Reference/Flutnet-Runtime) and the [FlutnetBrigde](https://www.flutnet.com/Documentation/Reference/Flutnet-Bridge) used to provide the communication between the Flutter and Xamarin for your Flutnet Project.
+This packages contains both the [FlutnetRuntime](https://www.flutnet.com/Documentation/Reference/Flutnet-Runtime) and the [FlutnetBrigde](https://www.flutnet.com/Documentation/Reference/Flutnet-Bridge) used to provide the communication between Flutter and Xamarin in your Xamarin Project (see the [Flutnet Architecture](https://www.flutnet.com/Documentation/Introduction/Flutnet-Architecture)).

 ## What is Flutnet?